TheChouzanOne/ExtendingAlga/Blog/introduction.md

 This sounds like a pretty fun project.
 I've participated in the ICPC Regional Finals at Mexico and I love implementing algorithms, although I've never done analysis on functional programs.
 I guess it's the same as recursive function calls in imperative languages.

-For Kruskal, I don't believe it should be a hard task to complete if I'm being honest.
+For Kruskal, I don't believe it should be a hard task to complete to be honest.
 I haven't had time to try some ideas, but the algorithm should be pretty similar as the most known one: sort edges by weight and take one by one using disjoint sets to know which vertices has been connected until there is only one set remaining and end up with a MSP.
 I might be thinking too lightly about it as I haven't seen how to implement disjoint sets on haskell (or if the Data.DSet is good enough), but I feel confident about this one.

 Regarding the other algorithms, they probably will be harder to implement, but no worries there as *Introduction to Algorithms* by Thomas H. Cormen will be my inspiration to solve these problems.
 As AdjacencyMap being the main data type to use, it will be easier to implement these.